msu-rsd/msu-rsd.github.io/docs/index.md

 ## Communications

-- informal[MS Teams Channel](https://teams.microsoft.com/l/team/19%3AtSltcSVQpNxg2S7iG6DLB3AJEUlHAVTy0v-s2TVRcek1%40thread.tacv2/conversations?groupId=ad060111-8356-4712-87ea-4df2736e14ad&tenantId=22177130-642f-41d9-9211-74237ad5687d) hosted by MSU.
+- [MS Teams Channel](https://teams.microsoft.com/l/team/19%3AtSltcSVQpNxg2S7iG6DLB3AJEUlHAVTy0v-s2TVRcek1%40thread.tacv2/conversations?groupId=ad060111-8356-4712-87ea-4df2736e14ad&tenantId=22177130-642f-41d9-9211-74237ad5687d) hosted by MSU.
 Currently restricted to members of the MSU community (with an MSU NetID) but anyone here may join.
 - email list.
-Please send your MSU NetID or preferred email to Pat Bills billspat@msu.edu or Andrew Fullard fullarda@msu.edu
+Please [contact us](contact) with your MSU NetID or preferred email to be added to the list

 ## Supported By